 The Georgia Guidestones, and the teachings of the current claimant to the Roman Catholic papacy, Francis I, reflect this Marxist ideology.
 For a clear example I refer my reader to the papal encyclical, Laudato Si, penned by this, the most Leftist pope in history.

 Churches all over the country are engaging in “Green ministries”, designed to wed the gospel to the social justice platform of Marxism.

-Many of the radicals in the movement blame Western European Christian culture for the destruction of the planet.
-This comes as no surprise considering this movement is essentially Marxist and neo-Darwinian.
+Many of the radicals in the movement blame Christianity for the destruction of the planet.
+This comes as no surprise considering this movement is at its core anti-Christian.
 The ultimate end of such philosophy is the destruction of humanity itself.
 An example of this is the aforementioned Georgia Guidestones, which states that the goal of the Globalist is to: